 - a street in your area that would benefit from a conversion

-- a local NFP organisation who would seek funding, or a business that would sponsor the conversion work
+- resident gardeners who will volunteer, or a local NFP organisation who would seek funding, or a business that would sponsor the conversion work

-- a community nursery which would provide tubestock and advice
+- a community nursery that would provide tubestock and advice

 - the council which provides the policy, planting guidelines, and plants the street trees